Kappa of Ohio

 In September of 1925, the Wooster Voice newspaper proclaimed the formation of a Phi Beta Kappa Chapter at the college.
 Wooster had now entered “the circle of the elite.”
 The College’s chapter, christened “Kappa of Ohio,” was only the tenth Chapter established in this state.
 Its early leadership included members who are now legendary figures in Wooster’s past: Professors Kelso (Greek), Notestein (Latin), Compton (Philosophy), Mateer (Biology), and Gingrich (German).
 At the first initiation, many alumni members and six seniors were elected.

 The Kappa of Ohio chapter of Phi Beta Kappa contributes to the intellectual life of the College of Wooster in many ways.
-Since 1930 the Chapter has sponsored visiting lecturers and now participates in the Visiting Scholars program.
-Our Chapter members are listed on our Membership page.
+Since 1930 the Chapter has sponsored visiting lecturers and now participates in the Visiting Scholars program including hosting, in collaboration with academic departments, several scholars on campus

 Phi Beta Kappa Prize